mo-soleimani/mo-soleimani.github.io/_pages/about.md

 Background & Achievements
 ======
 I am proud to have received the Alborz Elite Prize, a prestigious recognition in Iranian academia for my innovative contributions to urban studies.
-Consistently, I ranked first in both my bachelor’s and master’s programs, illustrating my commitment to academic excellence.
-My research focuses on critical areas such as urban climate justice and community resilience to climate change.
-In addition, my publications in reputable journals reflect my expertise, with topics ranging from vulnerability assessments to spatial analyses that inform urban policy and practice.
+Consistently, I ranked first in both master’s programs and my bachelor’s, illustrating my commitment to academic excellence.
+My research focuses on critical areas such as climate adaptation and community resilience.
+In addition, my publications in reputable journals reflect my expertise, with topics ranging from spatial analyses to vulnerability assessments that inform urban planning and policy-making.

 Professional Experience
 ======